YWolfeee/YWolfeee.github.io/_pages/about.md

 News
 ======
+- (Oct.
+2023) We release [LapJAX](https://github.com/YWolfeee/lapjax), a JAX based package designed for efficient second order operators (e.g., Laplacian) computation.
+We used it to significantly advance the solving of multibody Schrödinger equations by an order of magnitude.
+Give it a try!
 - (Sept.
 2023) Our chain-of-thought theory paper is accepted for an **oral presentation** at NeurIPS 2023.
 See you in New Orleans!
 - (Feb.
 2023) I am selected as a "top reviewer" for AISTAT 2023.